Remembering LeBron James’ Impressive NBA Debut in 2003

 “He obviously was good tonight.
 He’s got a lot of talent.
 He gets to the basket, he sees the floor.
 For the first game, you had to be impressed.” – Coach Adelman

-LeBron’s 25 point total was not only the most ever in a debut by a prep-to-pro up to that point, it was 15 points more than Jonathan Bender and Amare Stoudemire, 23 more than Kobe and 25 more than T-Mac.
+LeBron’s 25-point total was not only the most ever in a debut by a prep-to-pro up to that point, but it was also 15 points more than Jonathan Bender and Amare Stoudemire and 25 more than Kobe and T-Mac.

 - Jonathan Bender: 10